DrCheeseFace/pissOS/README.md

 - [x] timer interrupts
 - [x] keyboard interrupts
 - [x] enable paging
+- [ ] bitmap to some other physical memory allocators
 - [ ] virtual memory management kmalloc, kfree, krealloc, kcalloc
 - [ ] can there be multile regions of free memory to allocate page frames for?